USPTO Examiner LAUX DAVID J - Art Unit 3762

 Request for Continued Examination (RCE) Effectiveness

-When applicants file an RCE with this examiner, 27.5% of applications are subsequently allowed.
-This success rate is in the 38% percentile among all examiners.
-Strategic Insight: RCEs show below-average effectiveness with this examiner.
-Carefully evaluate whether an RCE or continuation is the better strategy.
+When applicants file an RCE with this examiner, 28.1% of applications are subsequently allowed.
+This success rate is in the 50% percentile among all examiners.
+Strategic Insight: RCEs show above-average effectiveness with this examiner.
+Consider whether your amendments or new arguments are strong enough to warrant an RCE versus filing a continuation.

 After-Final Amendment Practice